GroupWorld.net Conference Room Help

 1 Audio controls:

-Volume - Move the slider to the right to increase your headphones/loudspeaker volume (the volume that you will hear other users speaking).
+- Move the slider to the right to increase your headphones/loudspeaker volume (the volume that you will hear other users speaking).
+Click the speaker icon to mute/unmute incoming audio.

-Microphone - Move the slider to the right to increase your microphone volume.
+- Move the slider to the right to increase your microphone volume.
+Click the microphone icon to mute/unmute your microphone.

 Disable Talking (optional) - Clicking on this button disables all other users from speaking.
 Only displayed if the user has disable interaction permissions.